When done, the bottom opening of the straw should float just above the bottom of your bottle as shown below:

 Not all bottles are the same: The shape of the bottom of your bottle may require an adjustment to your straw length.
 If you meet a lot of resistance when trying to suck on the spout, your straw may be too long and pressing against the bottom of the bottle, preventing free flow.
 You can test this by unscrewing the lid and sucking on the spout with the lid loosely on the bottle - this should pull the straw opening away from the bottom of the bottle, allowing it to sip freely.
 To address this case, trim the straw by 1/8" and retest.

-The open and closed positions have a subtle detent to provide tactile feedback that it is fully in position.
 The middle position is for venting any pressure that may have built up inside the bottle; this can happen if you are using a carbonated beverage, the bottle sits in the sun or near a heat source, or air pressure changes outside the bottle.

 If you are getting air mixed with water , make sure the straw is fully inserted and the spout is in the fully open position and try again.
 If the problem persists, then you may be missing the seal under the spout; please contact customer service for assistance.